-POTENTIAL COMMUNITY PARK AREAS
+POTENTIAL COMMUNITY PARK AREA

-3.11.3.2 One potential Community Park Area has been identified in the HUSP Urban Area on Schedule "B".
-The conceptual designation of this park will be refined during the preparation of the relevant Secondary Plans and a detailed analysis will establish the function and facilities which will be developed for the park.
-During the preparation of the relevant Secondary Plan(s), the location of schools adjacent to the Community Park Area will be encouraged.
+3.11.3.2 a) Two potential Community Park Areas has been identified in the HUSP Urban Area on Schedule "B".
+The conceptual designation of these parks will be refined during the preparation of the relevant Secondary Plans and a detailed analysis will establish the function and facilities which will be developed for the parks.
+During the preparation of the